saeth40/Garbage-Sorting-Robot-Using-Object-Detection/CAD/README.md

 You can open CAD files via Fusion360

-The pdf file is the images of the CAD files
+The pdf file is the images of the CAD files and the real robot